labordynamicsinstitute/replication_qr_synthetic/synlbd/inputs/README.md

-Derivative data goes here.
-Also, information where the original data might be.
+Information where the original data might be.